rewgs/grim/README.md

 ## why?

-While the ReaScript API is extensive and provides a _lot_ of functionality, it isn't built for expressiveness -- Reaper script developers often find themselves writing a lot of the same code over and over, and most tasks take more lines of code than seems necessary.
+While the ReaScript API is extensive, it isn't _expressive_ -- ReaScript developers often find themselves writing a lot of the same code over and over, and most tasks take more lines of code than seems necessary.

 For example, this is how one might go about getting a particular track by name: